World heavyweight boxing championship records and statistics: Championship reigns with undisputed/lineal/The Ring championships

-The list does not include The Ring and lineal championship fights after July 2, 1921, although it only includes title reigns during which the champion captured undisputed championship (July 2, 1921–present), lineal championship (August 29, 1885–July 2, 1921) or The Ring championship.
+The list does not include The Ring and lineal championship fights after July 2, 1921, although it only includes title reigns during which the champion captured undisputed championship (July 2, 1921–present), lineal championship (August 29, 1885 – July 2, 1921) or The Ring championship.

-Statistics by non-US country
+Statistics by country

-The list includes world heavyweight boxing champions from outside of the United States.
-It includes only major titles, without The Ring and lineal championships (after July 2, 1921).
+The list It includes only major titles, without The Ring and lineal championships (after July 2, 1921).